sopechris/cgm.insu_evaluator/README.md

   - Identifies days with glucose anomalies (2 and 3 standard deviations).
   - Flags days based on TIR, insulin intake, and anomaly presence.
   - Exports daily evaluation to a color-coded Excel file.

+-  **Table creation:**
+  - Creation of table with colors for visual ease.
+  - Green for good scenario and red for bad scenario.

 ## 🛠️ Requirements